mkavalamanalytics/under-the-hood/garbage_collection.md

 for item in range(10):
   message_q.append(item)
 ```
-here the standard library function list.append function has instruction in it's program
+In this application code example,the python standard library function list.append function has instruction in it's program
 to increment the object reference counter by one. \
 refer:
 - [The macro that is used in the list implementation source code to do this count keeping](https://github.com/python/cpython/blob/1fb72d2ad243c965d4432b4e93884064001a2607/Include/object.h#L782)